As of 9AM on Monday, July 6th the City of Fitchburg has 799 confirmed cases of

 COVID-19 is spread in the same way other Influenza viruses move through populations.
 Sneezing and coughing produce a spray of droplets that can be inhaled or absorbed by the eyes, nose or mouth.
 Droplets that fall on surfaces can be transferred to these body parts by touching.
 The virus can survive on surfaces for days, so frequent sanitizing of surfaces is recommended to prevent the spread of the virus.

 If the virus becomes widespread, residents will be instructed to adhere to the following protocols to reduce their risk of contracting the illness:

-*Remain calm, and keep yourself informed by observing Health Department, Massachusetts Department of Public Health (MDPH) and Center for Disease Control information (see links below)
+*Remain calm, and keep yourself informed by observing Health Department, Massachusetts Department of Public Health (MADPH) and Center for Disease Control information (see links below)

 *Avoid large gatherings if possible.
 The City of Fitchburg is taking steps to reduce large gatherings and promoting avenues for residents to remain in contact with city events and meetings via phone conferencing and other avenues where applicable.

 *Frequent and thorough handwashing is the best way to reduce your risk.
 Washing your hands for at least 20 seconds is recommended, or you can utilize hand sanitizer with a least 60-90% alcohol.

 *Sneezing and coughing into your elbow or into a tissue that is properly disposed of is another method to contain the virus.

 *Clean frequently touched surfaces (like your cell phone) and objects like doorknobs and countertops.
 Use an EPA approved cleaner that disinfects with 62 to 71% ethanol, 0.5% hydrogen peroxide or 0.1% sodium hypochlorite (bleach) can help with disinfection.